🥣 Nutrition Guide

 Older dogs often need fewer calories (to prevent weight gain as activity decreases), more joint-supporting nutrients like glucosamine and chondroitin, and easily digestible protein to maintain muscle mass.
 Senior kibble formulas are designed to meet these needs.
 If your older dog is losing weight instead of gaining it, or has specific health conditions, your vet may recommend a therapeutic diet rather than an over-the-counter senior formula.

-How Much Kibble to Feed Your Dog
+How Much Kibble Should I Feed My Dog?

 Overfeeding is one of the most common mistakes dog owners make, and it's also one of the most expensive — not just in wasted kibble, but in the health problems that come with canine obesity.
 Over 50 million dogs in the U.S. are overweight, and excess weight contributes to joint problems, heart disease, diabetes, and a shorter lifespan.